Early Life and Education of Rosie O'Donnell: A Complete Timeline

 In 2015, Edward Joseph O'Donnell, Rosie O'Donnell's father, passed away.

-Following President Trump's first election victory in 2016, Rosie O'Donnell resumed drinking alcohol to cope with depression.
+Following President Trump’s first election victory in 2016, Rosie O'Donnell started drinking again due to severe depression.

-In September 2024, Chelsea was arrested in Marinette County, Wisconsin on charges involving child neglect, domestic abuse, maintaining a drug trafficking facility, possession of methamphetamine, illegally obtaining prescriptions and drug paraphernalia, and misdemeanor possession of THC.
+In September 2024, Rosie O'Donnell's daughter, Chelsea, was arrested in Marinette County, Wisconsin, facing charges including child neglect, domestic abuse, maintaining a drug trafficking facility, possession of methamphetamine, and other drug-related offenses after her child was found in a hazardous environment.

-In October 2024, Chelsea was arrested again, this time in Oconto County, and soon afterwards charged with bail jumping, felony possession of methamphetamine and narcotic drugs, and misdemeanor counts involving possession of drug paraphernalia and resisting or obstructing an officer.
+In October 2024, Chelsea, Rosie O'Donnell's daughter, was arrested again, this time in Oconto County, and charged with bail jumping, felony possession of methamphetamine and narcotic drugs, and misdemeanor counts involving possession of drug paraphernalia.

-In November 2024, Chelsea was arrested a third time, again in Marinette County, on two felony counts of bail jumping, two felony counts of possession of methamphetamine, and a felony count of possession of narcotic drugs.
+In November 2024, Chelsea, daughter of Rosie O'Donnell, was arrested a third time in Marinette County, facing felony counts of bail jumping, possession of methamphetamine, and possession of narcotic drugs.

-In March 2025, Rosie O'Donnell revealed that she had moved to Ireland with her child, Clay, in January, citing political concerns and personal well-being.
+In March 2025, Rosie O'Donnell revealed in a TikTok video that she had moved to Ireland with her child, Clay, that January, citing political reasons and personal needs.
+She applied for Irish citizenship through descent and initially lived in Howth before moving to Sandymount.